Skip to main content

 This exhibition presents eight contemporary artists whose works offer vantage points on a world in perpetual crisis.
 Rather than representing specific political events, or taking singular positions, each artist in this exhibition explores broader conditions of domination and conflict, as well as horizons for survival.

-FREE, come along
+Book Now FREE, come along

 Here is a Gale Warning will feature works by Pia Arke, Justin Caguiat, Rose Finn-Kelcey, Candace Hill-Montgomery, Tomashi Jackson, Tarek Lakhrissi, Anne Tallentire, and Cecilia Vicuña.
-Together, their works invite us to gather and reflect on resilience and resistance.

 Exhibition curated by Dr Amy Tobin, Curator, Contemporary Programmes, Kettle’s Yard.